-One feature of the early church was that it was grass roots in methodology.
-People became believers and some were called to leadership.
+One feature of the early church was that it was grassroots in methodology.
+People became believers, and some were called to leadership.
 The existing elders and pastors appointed these leaders as deacon ministers.
 These ministers impacted their local community and were ordained as deacons.
-From this group of deacons, new generations of elder leaders were cultivated.
+From this group of deacons, new generations of Elders, Pastors, and Senior Leaders are cultivated.

 After students finish their first two classes, they have an opportunity to pursue this Local Ecuministry Ordination.
-Students can enroll in a credit hour class that goes over what a minister ordination means.
+Students can enroll in one credit hour class that goes over what a minister ordination means.

-They are taught ministry.
-They must receive three recommendations from endorsers.
+They are given ministry training first.
+Then, They must receive three recommendations from endorsers.

 - One recommendation from their spouse (if married) or another family member,

 - One from their local pastor/mentor/Christian Leaders Alliance Mentor Minister